 Wonder Boys movie review: Mostly well-regarded talent fail to replicate the wit & humor of classic screwball comedies

-- An English professor and pothead (Michael Douglas) with so little sense of ethics that he has the gall to be upset when his wife leaves him, even though he has been having an affair with the wife (Frances McDormand) of his superior (Richard Thomas).
+- An English professor and pothead (Michael Douglas) with so little sense of ethics that, even though he has been having an affair with the wife (Frances McDormand) of his superior (Richard Thomas), he has the gall to become upset when his wife leaves him.

 - A brilliant young writer (Tobey Maguire) who happens to be a pathological liar obsessed with celebrity suicides.